Back facade of the small Gothic church of La Spina (the Thorn) sitting on the riverwalk in Pisa, Tuscany

 How to use the present conditional?

-The present conditional in Italian is often used to express a condition, either in the main clause or paired with a se(if) clause to express unlikely and unfulfilled conditions.
+The present conditional in Italian is often used to express a condition, either in the or paired with a se(if) to express unlikely and unfulfilled conditions.
 Furthermore, it can also be used to express desires, requests, doubts, and to give advice.
 Let’s review all the uses of the present conditional next.

 Using the present conditional in a hypothetical sentence